-Patients with CD4 counts between 350 and 500 cells/mm3
+Patients with CD4 Counts Between 350 and 500 cells/mm3

-Data supporting initiation of ART in patients with CD4 counts ranging from 350 cells/mm3 to 500 cells/mm3 are derived from large observational studies and secondary analysis of randomized controlled trials.
-Analysis of the findings from the observational studies involved use of advanced statistical methods that minimize the bias and confounding that arise when observational data are used to address the question of when to start ART.
+Data supporting initiation of ART in patients with CD4 counts ranging from 350 cells/mm3 to 500 cells/mm3 are from large observational studies conducted in North America, Europe, and Australia and from secondary analysis of randomized controlled trials.
+Findings from the observational studies were analyzed using advanced statistical methods that minimize the bias and confounding that arise when observational data are used to address the question of when to start ART.
 However, unmeasured confounders for which adjustment was not possible may have influenced the analysis.